 .

 Deviantart Requests and Doodles

 Drawn in Paint Tool Sai.
 The first two were my very first digital art pieces.
 The rest were requests for Deviantart mutuals.
 I was a huge fan of Arina Tanemura's art style and manga when I was younger, so my art style was heavily influenced by her.

-I used to really like cute things at the time.
+.